nils-schween/multipole-conv/README.md

 \end{align}
 $$

-as done by Johnston in his 1960 paper "Cartesian Tensor Scalar Product and Spherical Harmonic Expansions in Boltzmann's Equation".
+as done by Johnston in his 1960 paper "*Cartesian Tensor Scalar Product and Spherical Harmonic Expansions in Boltzmann's Equation*".
 Note that Johnston defines $f\_{lms} \equiv (-1)^m \tilde{f}\_{lms}$.
 To express the components of the Cartesian tensors $F^{(l)}$ in terms of the $f\_{lms}$ you can use the convention `johnston`.
 For example, the call `./multipole-conv -d 2 -c johnston`